mbforbes/vml/README.md

   Jupyter notebooks.
 The raw source is available in `notebooks/`.

 - Download static `HTML` files in  `static/` and open with a web browser.

+## Acknowledgments

+Thanks to Nelson Liu for reading drafts of these chapters.
+Thanks to Colin Lockard, Elizabeth Clark, John Theickstun, and Lucy Lin for their feedback on preliminary versions of this material.

+### TODOs

+- [ ] make list vs ndarray distinction more clear in notebook
+- [ ] pull array helpers into some kinda `util.py`
+- [ ] investigate script (w/ `jupyter`?) to generate HTML and PDF